lemon24/reader/docs/api.rst

 Reader object
 -------------

-All of *reader*'s functionality can be accessed through a :class:`Reader` instance.
+Most of *reader*'s functionality can be accessed through a :class:`Reader` instance.

 .. todo::